ARTIST STATEMENT

-Her work has been featured in 18 solo exhibitions and over 50 group exhibitions globally and is included in several prestigious public and corporate collections.
-Notable exhibitions include shows at 101 Exhibit Gallery (FL), Hallway Gallery (WA), David Klein Gallery (MI), Foley Gallery (NYC), Helene Nyborg Contemporary (Denmark), FORMah Gallery (NYC), McKenzie Fine Art (NYC), Islip Art Museum (NY), Pratt Manhattan Gallery (NYC), Cranbrook Art Museum (MI), Museum of New Art (MI), and Marlborough Gallery (NYC).
 Hinebrook is currently a resident artist at XO Projects in Brooklyn, where she continues to push the boundaries of her mediums.
-Known for her exploration of mystical, metaphysical, and natural themes, Hinebrook’s work seamlessly blends abstraction and representation.
-Her mastery of vibrant color and dynamic composition creates transcendent, dreamlike experiences that invite viewers into a world of emotional and spiritual depth.
-In addition to her studio practice, she has contributed to the art world as a curator, visiting artist, critic, and professor at institutions internationally.
+Known for her exploration of mystical, metaphysical, and natural themes.
+In addition to her studio practice, Michelle curates exhibitions, writes about art, offers art advisory services, and teaches internationally.
+She is also the director of Artful Edge Academy.
 Including the College Art Association, Parsons School of Design, Western Carolina University, College for Creative Studies, Pratt Institute, University of Michigan, BGS University, Urban Glass, Snowfarm, Maryland Hall for the Creative Arts, Artist Space, Parsons, Western Carolina University, Nurture Art, Snowfarm, The Center for New England Crafts, Studio in a School, PS20, Marquis Studios, Young Audiences New York, Berkley Carroll School, Pratt Institute, and Cranbrook Academy of Art.

 CV